 |7||Fruits and Nuts||$104|

 There is, however, strong competition in this industry and the economic recession has been devastating to the North Carolina nursery/floriculture industries.
 To be competitive, North Carolina producers need to be growing the most desirable crops available, produce high quality material, and do it efficiently.
 Research, Extension, and Teaching programs at NC State University help provide the education, know-how, new crops, and innovations to give our industry a competitive edge in a world-wide marketplace.
 The development of new crops, that have a strong demand and are ideally suited for production in North Carolina, is an essential component for the growth of these industries.

 Bio Energy Crops

 Bioenergy crops are in our future.
-As the cost of fossil fuels increase, supplies decrease, and demand for energy worldwide grows, alternative energy including bioenergy crops will become more and more attractive.
+As the cost of fossil fuels increases, supplies decrease, and energy demand worldwide grows, alternative energy including bioenergy crops will become more and more attractive.
 Bioenergy crops are an emerging market in North Carolina with huge potential.
 The North Carolina’s Strategic Plan for Biofuels Leadership calls for ten percent of the 5.6 billion gallons in annual liquid fuels sold in NC to be locally grown and produced by 2017.
 For more information on the future of biofuels in NC, see the Biofuels Center of North Carolina and Bioenergy Research Initiative, NCDA&CS.